Heroines

 19th October 1943 the Death of Camille Claudel

-Today we pay tribute to the brilliant French sculptor, Camille Claudel – who died sixty-eight years ago on this day.
-Widely considered to be the most gifted female sculptor the world has ever known, her achievements have nevertheless been eclipsed … Continue reading
+Today we pay tribute to the brilliant Camille Claudel – widely considered to be the most gifted female sculptor the world has ever known.
+Her extraordinary achievements have nevertheless been eclipsed by her notorious relationship with Auguste Rodin.
+While her … Continue reading

 Posted in Heroines | 9 Comments